 Here’s the deal:

-There is a proven difference between the male and female brain.
-The male brain is around 10% bigger than the female brain (men are physically bigger) but it does not affect intelligence, there are no intelligence differences between men and women.
+There is a proven difference between male and female brains.
+The male brain is around 10% bigger than the female brain (men are physically bigger), but it does not affect intelligence.

 Men and women have structurally different brains, but they also use their brains differently!
 This may be why men tend to excel with task-orientated projects, but women are better at language processing and multitasking.

-Needless to say, men and women have different brains on a biological level which would explain the differences in psychology and personality which we’ll discuss now.
+Needless to say, men and women have different brains on a biological level which would explain the differences in psychology and personality, which we’ll discuss now.

-On the psychological front we are not talking about intelligence or IQ; studies have shown that men and women score equal on IQ or intelligence metrics.
+On the psychological front, we are not talking about intelligence or IQ; studies have shown that men and women score equally on IQ and intelligence metrics.
 Men are not more intelligent than women, or vice versa.

 Psychologists use the Big Five Model to understand personality which identifies 5 distinct personality metrics.
-These are:

-1) Agreeableness — Agreeable people are generally trusting, generous, kind, considerate and very willing to compromise even if it conflicts with their own interests.
+1) Agreeableness — Agreeable people are generally trusting, generous, kind, considerate, and very willing to compromise even if it conflicts with their own interests.
 Agreeable people are often empathetic and have an optimistic view of human nature.
-Disagreeable people are more selfish, suspicious, unfriendly, uncooperative and argumentative.
+Disagreeable people are more selfish, suspicious, unfriendly, uncooperative, and argumentative.
 Disagreeable people have less concern for other people’s feelings and emotions.

-3) Conscientiousness — Conscientious people are extremely hard-working, self-disciplined and strive for achievement.
+3) Conscientiousness — Conscientious people are extremely hard-working, self-disciplined, and strive for achievement.
 They are often stubborn and extremely focused on achieving a particular goal.
-Conscientious people like order, follow a schedule, pay attention to detail and are always prepared.
-Unconscientious people are disorganized, impulsive and lazy.
+Conscientious people like order, follow a schedule, pay attention to detail, and are always prepared.
+Unconscientious people are disorganized, impulsive, and lazy.
 Conscientiousness correlates strongly to success, people who score high on conscientiousness are often extremely successful in their careers.

 So, do men and women score differently on the Big Five personality test?

 Yes!
 The data is in and there is clear evidence of personality differences between women and men.
-Among college and adult samples with the Five Factor Model of personality, women score higher than men for agreeableness and neuroticism.
-Women are more agreeable and neurotic than men.
+Among college and adult samples with the Five-Factor Model of personality, women score higher than men for agreeableness and neuroticism.

 Men and women also score similarly on conscientiousness on the Big Five test, however over a large sample, men appear slightly more industrious, and women are slightly more orderly.
 The differences are negligible with conscientiousness though.

-So, if you picked a random woman and a random man from a large group, most likely the woman would be more agreeable and neurotic than the man.
+So, if you picked a random woman and a random man from a large group, most likely, the woman would be more agreeable and neurotic than the man.

-That’s not to say there are no disagreeable women out there, of course there are and there’s plenty of agreeable men!
-There are outliers on all ends of the spectrum and we’re not diminishing individual differences here, we’re talking about statistics and probabilities with psychological differences between men and women.
+That’s not to say there are no disagreeable women out there, of course, there are, and there’s plenty of agreeable men!
+There are outliers on all ends of the spectrum, and we’re not diminishing individual differences here, we’re talking about statistics and probabilities with psychological differences between men and women.

 So, what do we know so far?

 We know from research that women are more agreeable and neurotic than men.
 Agreeable people tend to earn less than disagreeable people.

 Here’s an example:

 Who is more likely to ask their boss for a promotion?
-The disagreeable individual.

 An agreeable person would be less likely to ask for a promotion as they would fear it would involve conflict.
 They more likely value getting along with their boss than risking a conflict for a pay rise.

-Personality traits such as agreeableness are why women pursue different jobs than men.
+Personality traits such as agreeableness are often why women pursue different jobs than men.
 Agreeable people are more caring, so are more likely to pick professions such as nursing and childcare, which are careers that may pay less than careers disagreeable people choose.